TEDGlobal 2017 Tanzania Session 6 – Urban 3.0

 ALSO READ: Chem Chem Association Makes A Heartwarming Donation To Datooga People Of Tanzania

 Robert Neuwirth studies informal economies — and makes the case that, as modern and high tech as the “sharing economy” may sound, it’s been happening within African economies all along.
 Photo: Bret Hartman / TED

-Vivek Maru is training locals to act as legal advocates in their own communities, giving many more people access to the protections of the law.
+Vivek Maru is training locals to act as legal advocates in their own communities.
+Thus giving many more people access to the protections of the law.
 Photo: Bret Hartman / TED

 OluTimehin Adegbeye makes a stirring and powerful case for protecting city residents, no matter their economic level.
 Because, as she says, “the only cities worth building, indeed the only futures worth dreaming of, are those that include all of us.”
 Photo: Ryan Lash / TED

 6. Session 6 – Urban 3.0